hal-platform/hal/README.md

 GitHub collaborators and hal admins can push any repository in non-prod environments.
 For production, an AD group must be setup with the correct permissions.

+### Making Front-End Changes

+#### Install Dependencies

+* Install node modules: `npm install`
+* Install gems `gem install bundler` then `bundle install`

+Only make changes in /js, /img, and /sass directories.
+Don't make changes in the public directory.

+#### Watch for changes

+To launch Hal in your browser and watch for file changes run `gulp serve`.
+This will watch for template, javascript, html, and sass changes and automatically reload the browser on save.

+#### Build the front-end so it is ready to deploy.

+Run `gulp --deploy` to delete public/js, public/img, public/css and rebuild them all with production-ready settings.